Craeckie/church-bot/README.md

 The code is not particularly readable or documented.
 Especially the entry function is quite a mess.
 This could be restructured to a more Object Oriented style using base and derived classes.
 An example for this is the implementation of bookings and calendar.
 Because they share several functions these are provided in a base class.

 Feel free to open issues and pull requests are welcome!

+# Disclaimer
+This bot is an unoffical project and in no way related to the ChurchTools Innovations GmbH.
+By using this bot you agress to the terms & conditions of ChurchTools at https://www.church.tools/en/agb.
+By connecting it to a specific installation you also agree to the terms & conditions and to the privacy policy of the owner of that installation.

+The code is licensed under the Mozilla Public License 2.0.
+Please see LICENSE for more informtion.